 The last time I said ‘its great to know that I can make money, every day, short-term trading’ I fell off the wire.
 Not too high a wire, but a fall nonetheless.
-So I’d be silly to say it again, but I’m about to.
-The thing is, that is what short-term trading is all about, being absolutely precise about it.
+So I’d be silly to repeat it, but I’m about to.
+The thing is, that is what short-term trading is all about, being precise about it.

 My last fall was only a couple of months back.
-Prior to that I’d been in control and trading at the one million level, albeit for just a few weeks.
+Before that, I’d been in control and trading at the one million level, albeit for just a few weeks.

 What the devil is the one million level and why did you fall?

 The one million level.

 As short-term trading should be/is precise – that is, on average, we know how many trades a day meet our criteria – we can determine how much we can earn every trading day.
 Now, to most traders, this sounds barmy because most traders lose.
 Yes, that is correct, of those that use a spread betting platform to short-term trade, and that is most traders in the UK – and the subject of a future blog – only 5 to 10 percent win.
 And I think it’s closer to the 5 percent.
 So to say that we can be precise is a long way, in the non-winners eyes, from making sense.